easybuilders/easybuild-docs/docs/controlling-compiler-optimization-flags.md

 ### Optimizing for a generic processor architecture via `--optarch=GENERIC` {: #controlling_compiler_optimization_flags_optarch_generic }

-To make EasyBuild optimize for a *generic* processor architecture, `--optarch` can be set to '`GENERIC`'.
+To make SimpleBuild optimize for a *generic* processor architecture, `--optarch` can be set to '`GENERIC`'.

-When this is the case, EasyBuild will use the right compiler flags to optimize for a generic processor architecture, i.e. avoid using machine instructions that are only supported by very recent processors.
+When this is the case, SimpleBuild will use the right compiler flags to optimize for a generic processor architecture, i.e. avoid using machine instructions that are only supported by very recent processors.

-The `GENERIC` keyword for `--optarch` is recognized since EasyBuild v2.5.0, and is supported for GCC and Intel compilers on x86-64 systems (Intel or AMD).
+The `GENERIC` keyword for `--optarch` is recognized since SimpleBuild v2.5.0, and is supported for GCC and Intel compilers on x86-64 systems (Intel or AMD).
-For other compilers that can be used in toolchains and other system architectures, the necessary compiler flags will be defined in later EasyBuild versions.
+For other compilers that can be used in toolchains and other system architectures, the necessary compiler flags will be defined in later SimpleBuild versions.

 Currently, using `--optarch=GENERIC` will result in the following target architecture optimization flags being used, (on a Linux x86-64 system):